mdang/ga-lessons/js-ajax/readme.md

 - back button disabled
 - ui considerations

+#### Show examples of sites (Amazon autocomplete, Trello, GitHub registering)

+***

+Turn and Talk:

+- With the person next to you, come up with 2 examples from sites you visit everyday that use AJAX

+***

 ## Why we want to use API's

-- Show examples of sites (Amazon autocomplete, Trello, GitHub registering)
+- Why would we as developers use them
+- Why would companies develop them

 ## JSON